-Some phase 2 trials are randomised.
-This means that there are at least two different groups in the trial and the people taking part are selected at random by computer for each of the groups.
-One group will have the new treatment and the other group will have a comparison treatment.
-This could be a different dose of the new treatment, a standard treatment or a placebo (see below), depending on the trial.
+Some phase 2 and phase 3 trials are randomised.
+This means that there are at least two different groups in the trial.
+The people taking part are put into the groups at random, by a computer.
+One group will have the new treatment and the other group will have a treatment to compare it with.
+This could be a different dose of the new treatment, a standard treatment for pancreatic cancer, or a placebo (see below).

 A placebo